ritiknaik/Narratives-fMRI-to-Text/README.md

 -------

-This repo is has the code to convert fMRI signals from "Narratives" Dataset into Text
+This repo has the code to convert fMRI signals from the "Narratives" Dataset into Text.
+This was developed in 2024 and uploaded to GitHub for archiving in 2025.